elastic/connectors/docs/reference/notion.md

 - **Users**
     - Includes metadata such as name, id, email address, etc.
 - **Comments**
-    - Includes the content and metadata such as id, last updated time, created by, etc.
+    - Includes the content and metadata such as id, last updated time, created by, etc. **Note**: Comments are excluded by default.

 *NOTE*:
 - Files bigger than 10 MB won't be extracted.